 All of the interactions between CBD and receptors help keep your body running at its best.
 CBD’s stimulation of the endocannabinoid system through its receptors in the brain and elsewhere encourages the system and its efforts to efficiently regulate functions.
-This is how, as a nutritional supplement, CBD supports balance, boosts athletic performance, and facilitates recovery.
+This is how CBD supports balance, boosts athletic performance, and facilitates recovery.

 CBD’s influence on cannabinoid receptors does not, however, cause any euphoric effects.
-In other words, CBD supplements will not get you “high.”
+In other words, CBD products will not get you “high.”

 The euphoric effects you think of when you think of marijuana come from another cannabinoid, THC.
 THC binds directly with CB1 receptors, which causes a high.

 For athletes who want to perform at their best, this is key.
 It is also the reason why many prefer CBD over THC products.